AmethystAPI/BinSync-1.21.0.3/Project Squad/Planning/Beta C Kanban.md

 - [ ] [[Transition of Biomes]] #design
 - [ ] [[Variety and Fun in Combat]] #design
 - [ ] [[Scaling of Trinkets]] #design
-- [ ] Fix bug of rooms not finishing<br>Maybe has to do with spawning entities

 ## In Progress

+- [ ] Fix bug of rooms not finishing<br>because enemy spawned far back
+- [ ] Fix bug of invalid crow

 ## Done